How to get a visa for Egypt

 Land border crossings

-- Israel – Egypt (Taba/Eilat): this is the best-known land crossing for international travelers between both countries.
+• Israel – Egypt (Taba/Eilat): the best-known land crossing for international travelers between both countries.

-Before travelling, eligibility should be checked and the visa should be obtained with a buffer.
-On Visagov, passport eligibility may be verified and Egypt’s eVisa may be arranged with assistance in English.
+Before travelling, eligibility should be checked and the visa obtained with sufficient lead time.
+On Visagov, passport eligibility may be verified and an Egypt eVisa arranged online with assistance in English.

 Is a visa needed for a layover in Egypt?